Monkvy/Pathfinding-py/README.md

 # Pathfinding
- A visual representation of various pathfinding algorithms
+ A visual representation of various pathfinding algorithms (for now just the A* algorithm, but in future)